Value-added tax (VAT)

-The general VAT rate is 7.7%.
-A reduced rate of 2.5% is applicable to deliveries of food, drugs, newspapers, magazines, and books.
+The general VAT rate is 7.7% (8.1% as of 1 January 2024).
+A reduced rate of 2.5% (2.6% as of 1 January 2024) is applicable to deliveries of food, drugs, newspapers, magazines, and books.
 Furthermore, lodging/accommodation is taxed at a reduced rate of 3.7%.
 Note that various services are VAT-exempt (e.g. health, social security, education, banking, insurance).

 Any person who, irrespective of legal form, carries on a business is liable for VAT.
 Any person liable for VAT that is involved in domestic entrepreneurial activity with a taxable turnover that is less than CHF 100,000 within a financial year can be exempted from taxation.
 Special regulations apply for non-profit institutions as well as for non-profit sport or cultural clubs.
 Reverse charge is applicable for services and certain deliveries from an entity domiciled abroad.

 Customs duties/import tariffs